The idea of teaming up with a sibling or close friend to enter the property market has likely crossed a lot of people’s minds.

 Additionally, 46% believe rising house prices will make such agreements commonplace in the next decade.

-“We're really breaking new ground here in terms of that generational shift of how to get into the property market,” ING Australia head of daily banking Matt Bowen told the Savings Tip Jar podcast.
+“We're really breaking new ground here in terms of that generational shift of how to get into the property market,” ING Australia head of consumer and market insights Matt Bowen told the Savings Tip Jar podcast.

 “The Great Australian Dream of buying a home is not over.”